-When medication and non-invasive procedures are unable to relieve symptoms, surgery remains the accepted and most effective treatment for a range of gynecologic (GYN) conditions including cancer (ovarian, cervical and uterine), fibroids, endometriosis, prolapse and excessive bleeding.
+When medication and non-invasive procedures are unable to relieve symptoms, surgery remains the accepted and most effective treatment for a range of gynecologic (GYN) conditions including cancer (ovarian, cervical, and uterine), fibroids, endometriosis, uterine prolapse and excessive bleeding.

 Northside Hospital is the leader in women’s services.
 More GYN surgeries are performed at Northside than at any other hospital in Georgia.
 We are ranked in the top 5 percent of U.S. hospitals for GYN robotic procedures.
 Our top-ranking gynecologic surgeons are specially trained to perform multiple types of minimally invasive laparoscopic and traditional surgical procedures to treat a wide array of GYN conditions.